-Presents a survey of biological principles, of activities, and of relationships of living organisms to each other and the world they live in, with emphasis on their correlations to the human organism.
-Includes a study of nutritional, medical, genetic and eugenic aspects in a modern world.
+In this survey course for nonmajors, students learn general biological principles, activities, and the relationships of living organisms to each other and the world they live in with emphasis on their correlations to the human organism.
+The course includes a study of the nutritional, medical, and genetic aspects of the modern world.